-The Contractor shall be able to provide all services in all categories described below.
-If the Contractor does not maintain the in-house subject matter expertise it will be their responsibility to secure the needed services as the Prime Contractor.
-Pursuant to the AG General Conditions (Exhibit A), the State shall have complete ownership of all material which is developed, prepared, assembled, or conceived by the Contractor.
+The CONTRACTOR must be able to complete all Tasks and Deliverables as described below.
+If the CONTRACTOR does not maintain the in-house subject matter expertise which encompasses significant knowledge and practical experience with energy systems and hazard mitigation planning in Hawai'i, it will be their responsibility to secure the needed services and expertise as the Prime CONTRACTOR.
+Pursuant to the AG General Conditions (Exhibit C), the State shall have complete ownership of all material which is developed, prepared, assembled, or conceived by the CONTRACTOR with respect to the project.